rizac/stream2segment/README.md

 #### To add a new notebook

 Create the notebook (`jupyter notebook stream2segment/resources/templates`).
 **Choose a meaningful file name: use upper case when needed, type hyphens '-' instead of spaces**: the file name will be used as title to show the page online (replacing hyphens with spaces).
 Once the notebook is created and executed:

-  a) (optional) If you want to include the notebook also as example in the `s2s init` command,
+a. (optional) If you want to include the notebook also as example in the `s2s init` command,
      look at `stream2segment/cli.py`

-  b) Make the notebook being executed during tests (see examples in `tests/misc/test_notebook.py`)
+b.
+Make the notebook being executed during tests (see examples in `tests/misc/test_notebook.py`)
      and run tests to check everything works.

-  c) Make the notebook visible in the wiki by adding a reference to it
+c.
+Make the notebook visible in the wiki by adding a reference to it
-     (the notebook URL is the file name with no extension and hyphens replaced by spaces, see already implemented URLs as example).
+     (the notebook URL is the file name with no extension, I guess case insensitive).
 A reference can be added in several places:
      - In the file `_Sidebar.md` (in the wiki repository) which will show it in the sidebar on GitHub